vxidbvx/ep1000/Index.md

 # Hello!

-Welcome to my little corner of cyberspace!
-I am Xavier.
+####  Welcome to my to my corner of cyberspace!
+Here I record and report on whatever I've done for EP1000.

-This webpage is used for documenting my time in EP1000 in SP.
+Please use the links in the navigation tab on the left to explore.

+##### Enjoy!